 As a manufacturer of multiple therapeutic products, including Tyvaso DPI, our Connecticut facility is subject to federal registration and listing requirements and, if applicable, to state licensing requirements.
-It is also subject to inspection by the FDA and other national regulatory bodies and must comply with current good manufacturing practices ("CGMPs"), quality system regulations for medical devices ("QSR") and other requirements enforced by these regulatory bodies.
+It is also subject to inspection by the FDA and other national regulatory bodies and must comply with current good manufacturing practices ("cGMPs"), quality system regulations for medical devices ("QSR") and other requirements enforced by these regulatory bodies.
 So too are the facilities of our insulin supplier and the supplier(s) of FDKP.
-Likewise, the supplier of our inhaler and cartridges and the CMOs for V-Go are subject to QSR, which requires manufacturing process of medical devices, among other requirements.
+Likewise, the supplier of our inhaler and cartridges and the CMOs for V-Go are subject to QSR, which requires manufacturers to follow elaborate design, testing, control, documentation and other quality assurance procedures during the manufacturing process of medical devices, among other requirements.
 A failure, including those of our suppliers, to obtain and maintain applicable federal registrations or state licenses, or to meet the inspection criteria of the FDA or the other national regulatory bodies, would disrupt our manufacturing processes and would harm our business.
 In complying with standards set forth in these regulations, manufacturers must continue to expend time, money and effort in the area of production and quality control to ensure full compliance.